 However, early in the season there was talk of Lotus being one of several teams suffering money problems, the flames of speculation subsequently fanned when it was revealed that James Allison - widely regarded as one of the up and coming technical stars - jumped ship… the Englishman returning to Ferrari.

 Shortly after Allison's departure - which was with immediate effect - Lotus announced that it had agreed a deal with Infinity Racing Partners Limited (Infinity Racing) which was to acquire a 35% minority stake in the team.
 Sadly, by season end the deal had not yet been finalised.
 Indeed, as Infinity morphed in to Quantum Motorsport, the reasons for the failure to conclude the deal became ever sillier.

 In the meantime, as more top members of staff sought positions elsewhere, it was revealed that Raikkonen had not been paid.
 While Eric Boullier did his best to paper over the cracks and hold things together it was clear that the team was in difficulty.

 Grosjean went from strength to strength, the Frenchman clearly benefitting from his time with a sport psychologist, the erratic antics of 2012 now a distant memory.
 However, after several 'warnings', Raikkonen eventually gave up and walked out on the team with two races remaining having revealed that he hadn't been paid a single euro for his year's work.

-Going into 2014 the financial situation is still far from settled, though Boullier gamely insists that all is well.
-To that affect, Pastor Maldonado has been welcomed along with his PDVSA money, whilst Grosjean is promoted to the role of team leader.
+Going into 2014 the financial situation was still far from settled, though Boullier gamely insisted that all was well.
+To that affect, as Raikkonen headed off back to Maranello, Pastor Maldonado was welcomed along with his PDVSA money and Grosjean promoted to the role of team leader.

 Chairman & Team Principal: Gerard Lopez